-If you, like many other Web site owners, are not that fortunate, you will have to rely on email campaigns, newsletters and networking to get the word out.
-Visitor traffic is not the be-all, end-all to ranking strategy, but it certainly helps Google determine where to rank your Web site in the search engine universe.
+Like many other Web site owners, you will have to rely on email campaigns, newsletters, and networking to get the word out if you, like many other Web site owners, are not that fortunate.
+On the other hand, visitor traffic is not the be-all, end-all to ranking strategy, but it certainly helps Google determine where to rank your Web site in the search engine universe.

 About the Author